bioidiap/bob.bio.base/doc/index.rst

    The ``bob.bio`` packages are derived from the former `FaceRecLib <http://pypi.python.org/pypi/facereclib>`__, which is herewith outdated.

 This package :py:mod:`bob.bio.base` includes the basic definition of a biometric recognition experiment, as well as a generic script, which can execute the full biometric experiment in a single command line.
-Changing the employed tolls such as the database, protocol, preprocessor, feature extractor or recognition algorithm is as simple as changing a command line parameter.
+Changing the employed tools such as the database, protocol, preprocessor, feature extractor or recognition algorithm is as simple as changing a parameter in a configuration file or on the command line.

 The implementation of (most of) the tools is separated into other packages in the ``bob.bio`` namespace.
 All these packages can be easily combined.